About the Career Development Center

 Meet Our Staff

 Peter Spellman is an artist development specialist, helping musicians apply their entrepreneurial instincts to create success.
-He is director of the Career Development Center at Berklee College of Music and the author of several handbooks on music career development including, The Self-Promoting Musician: Strategies for Independent Music Success (2000/2008, Berklee Press), Plan Your Band!
-(2007, MBS Business Media), Indie Marketing Power: The Resource Guide for Maximizing Your Music Marketing (2008, MBS Business Media), and his latest, Indie Business Power: A Step By Step Guide for 21st Century Music Entrepreneurs (2009, MBS Business Media).
-He also wrote the chapter on internet promotion for the second and third editions of The Musician's Business and Legal Guide (1996, 2001, Prentice-Hall/Jerome Hedlands), the most used music business textbook in U.S. colleges and universities.
+He is director of the Career Development Center at Berklee and the author of several handbooks on music career development, including The Self-Promoting Musician: Strategies for Independent Music Success, Plan Your Band!, Indie Marketing Power: The Resource Guide for Maximizing Your Music Marketing, and, Indie Business Power: A Step By Step Guide for 21st Century Music Entrepreneurs.
+He also authored a course for Berklee Online, Career and Job Success in the Music Industry.

 Julia Bingham studied musical theater, acting, and performing arts at the University of New Hampshire.
-Her education includes a year of study in Los Angeles in film and TV production, and she is currently in a M.Ed. program at Northeastern University.
+Her education includes a year of study in Los Angeles in film and TV production, and she is currently in a master's of education program at Northeastern University.

 In 2001, she moved to Boston, where she's held positions in publishing, marketing, project management, and sales while cultivating her interest in the local music scene.
 Since then, she's been surrounded by friends who own record labels, recording studios, and rehearsal spaces, as well as those who perform professionally, tour, engineer, and produce.

-She's the cofounder of Merch Music (www.merchmusic.com), a creative format of digital music distribution for musicians and bands, as well as AllEars Headphone Rental & Production Services (www.allearsheadphones.com), which expands venue possibilities for live bands and DJs.
+She's the cofounder of Merch Music, a creative format of digital music distribution for musicians and bands, as well as AllEars Headphone Rental and Production Services, which expands venue possibilities for live bands and DJs.
 In her spare time she attends numerous music industry conferences and is a member of the National Academy of Recording Arts and Sciences.

 At Berklee, Bingham's focus is on developing external employer relations, organizing on-campus audition and recruitment events, and building bridges to alumni who can provide valuable advice to students and recent graduates interested in pursuing similar career goals.
 She presents workshops on networking, job search strategies, grad school applications, and resumes and cover letters, and is available throughout the year for one-on-one advising with students and alumni.

-Erik Privert, Assistant Director, Career Resources and Programs
+Elise MacDonald, Assistant Director for Career Resources and Programs

 The mission of the Career Development Center is to provide expert guidance, leading-edge resources and professional development experiences to a diverse student body for the achievement of students' music career goals.
 Our overall focus is on music career management rather than on a one-time job link, and on helping students access resources and activities available to them as well as helping them apply these resources to their own individual career paths.